TapanManu/Torcs-throttle/README.md

 # torcs
-car racing game that could be run using hand motion tracking
+car racing game that could be run using hand motion tracking on ubuntu 18

 # Installation
 sudo apt-get install -y torcs.